shengdingbox/AugmentCode-Free/README.md

 # AugmentCode-Free (English)

-**AugmentCode-Free** is a Python-based command-line toolkit designed to provide core functionalities for managing and cleaning up aspects of the Visual Studio Code local environment, drawing inspiration from the `augment-vip` project.
+**AugmentCode-Free** is a Python-based command-line toolkit designed to provide core functionalities for managing and cleaning up aspects of the Visual Studio Code local environment.

 The initial version, "AugmentCode Unlimited Free Refill Plan," was created by the user.
 This project aims to build upon that foundation with robust, modular, and open-source code.